All Episodes

 For $25 a year, that's the starting membership fee.

-If you're not yet become a member.org is where it all starts.
+AskHeritage.org is where it all starts.

-Now I've I've I've been injured here.
+Now, I've been injured here.

-Can I can I file a claim with Feinberg?
+Can I file a claim with Feinberg?

 I'm sure it's because of the oil spill.

-I mean, I've I've I've been harmed here.
+I mean, I've been harmed here.

 Shrimp is more expensive.

-And what can I can I file a claim with Feinberg when uh when gasoline prices go up, and then they will after the election.
+And can I file a claim with Feinberg when gasoline prices go up?

-Now I want to go back to this moratorium lawsuit that's being brought by the oil companies for a second.
+Now, I want to go back to this moratorium lawsuit that's being brought by the oil companies for a second.

-According to the AP, the judge, Martin Feldman, the Reagan appointee, asked a government lawyer, this is a very sensible question.
+According to the AP, the judge, Martin Feldman, the Reagan appointee, asked a government lawyer, and this is a very sensible question.

-The judge asked an Obama administration lawyer why the Interior Department decided to suspend deep water drilling after the rig explosion when it didn't stop oil tankers from Alaskan waters after the Exxon Valdez spill in 1989, or take similar actions in the wake of other industrial accidents.
+The judge asked an Obama administration lawyer why the Interior Department decided to suspend deep water drilling after the rig explosion when it didn't stop oil tankers from Alaskan waters after the Exxon Valdez spill in 1989 or take similar actions in the wake of other industrial accidents.

-It it seems like a very sensible question.
+It seems like a very sensible question.

-Um and the the government lawyers' replies was this.
+And the government lawyer's reply was this.

-The deep water Horizon blowout was a game changer.
+The deepwater horizon blowout was a game changer.

-It really illustrates the risks that are inherent in deep water drilling.
+It really illustrates the risks that are inherent in deepwater drilling.

-Which is BS, the government lawyer did not really have a good answer.
+The government lawyer did not really have a good answer.

-So we'll we'll see.
+So we'll see.

-It's called an escrow account here, appeared on Meet the Depressed and encouraged individuals affected by the Gulf Coast crisis to file claims as soon as possible.
+The man in charge of the $20 billion slush fund, it's called an escrow account here, appeared on Meet the Depressed and encouraged individuals affected by the Gulf Coast crisis to file claims as soon as possible.

 Now, if this guy is totally independent, how can Obama order him to do anything?